There are multiple ways you can find the IP address of your HP printer. Personally, I feel that the HP Smart app is the most convenient way.

 - Make sure your printer is turned on and connected to the network.

-- Open HP Smart application on your PC.
+- Open the HP Smart application on your PC.
+Download and install the app, if you haven’t already.

 - Click the Printer Settings tab on the homepage.

-- You can see the IP address of your printer under the Network Summary tab.
+- View the IP address under Network Summary.

 - Press the Information and Wireless button at the same time.